 [E2] Executes the program and starts measurement of current consumption.
-When V1.05.00 or later of the CC-RL compiler is selected for the active project, rebuilding and downloading are performed to insert nop instructions at the positions corresponding to monitoring points.
+When V1.05.00 or later of the CC-RL compiler is selected for the active project, rebuilding and downloading are performed to insert nop instructions at the positions corresponding to monitoring points in the source file registered in the active project.
 However, even if the RRM or DMM function is enabled, the setting is ignored during the measurement of current consumption.
 [E2][Except RL78/G10] Executes the program and starts measurement of current consumption.
 Rebuilding and downloading are not performed to insert nop instructions at the positions corresponding to monitoring points.
 Note that this button appears when V1.05.00 or later of the CC-RL compiler is selected for the active project.
 However, even if the RRM or DMM function is enabled, the setting is ignored during the measurement of current consumption.
 (Simulator) Selects whether current consumption is to be measured during the execution of a program.
 Has the same functionality as the same button on the Debug toolbar in the Main window.